 You will need to sell your products or services to other people or businesses to keep your business running.
 Ask yourself who will benefit the most from the products you are selling.

 This is where figuring out your ideal customer comes in handy.

 Your ideal customer, also called a customer avatar, is a detailed description of the imaginary person who would get the absolute maximum amount of value and joy from your products.

 Even if you are selling something very personal to you such as original artwork, or a fiction book, you still need to do the work to figure out your ideal customer.
-This can seem confusing as a creative entrepreneur and I will delve deeper into how to create a customer avatar in later articles.
+This one step will make a huge impact on your creative business.

 3. How will you reach your ideal customer?

 Here is where we build our basic marketing plan.
 Once you know who your ideal customer is, you can narrow down the best way to reach that person.